 Giving your dog some Castor Oil in an attempt to relieve their constipation may seem like a good idea, but is it effective and safe?
 Castor oil as a treatment for digestive troubles is one of those old wives tales that still lingers even today.

 People swallow it in a desperate attempt to rid themselves of being constipated.
 What is good for people is usually different than what’s good for dogs.
 This is especially true for unfounded and non-scientific approaches to medicine such as Castor.

 This oil, at best, is a quick fix.
 It doesn’t do much to help in the long run.
-Your dog’s constipation will likely pass soon enough so you shouldn’t give them this.
-Read more to get the full scoop.
-We’ll also suggest some safer and more effective alternatives for you dog’s sake.
+Your pooch’s bowel issues will likely pass on its own.
+Alternatively, consider safer and more effective alternatives for your dog’s sake.

 Can I Give My Dog Castor Oil?
 Answer: Not Recommended